Drug and Alcohol Abuse Prevention Program (DAAPP)

 Level 3 Sanctions: May include but not limited to

-Drug Use: Use, possession, distribution or being under the influence of illegal drugs and/or other controlled substances or drug paraphernalia except as expressly permitted by law on University premises or at University-sponsored events is prohibited.
-Persons having control of and/or in the area in which and when the prohibited substance is found shall be charged with violating the Student Code of Conduct.
+Drug Use: Use, possession, distribution or being under the influence of illegal drugs and/or other controlled substances or drug paraphernalia except as expressly permitted by law on College premises or at College-sponsored events is prohibited.
+Persons having control of and/or in the area in which and when the prohibited substance is found shall be charged with violating the Student Code of Conduct

 Drug Use | Â |